Financial Adviser Who Bilked Athletes, Including Mike Tyson, is Sentenced

 In 2015, Ourand was charged with wire fraud, federal mail fraud, and aggravated identity theft charges.
 He pleaded guilty to one criminal count of wire fraud.

 Meantime, in related civil charges brought by the US Securities and Exchange Commission against him, Ourand was ordered to pay a $300K penalty and more than $671K in disgorgement and interest.

 SEC Accuses Two Men in $15M Oil Drilling Investment Fraud

 The SEC has filed a civil case against David R Greenlee and David A. Stewart Jr., accusing them of bilking investors in an oil drilling investment fraud.
 According to the regulator, the two men and an accomplice ran a $15M fraud that involved a purported oil drilling investment.

-According to the regulator’s case, Greenlee and Stewart recruited and oversaw a network of salesmen that sold investors a stake in different company that were supposedly involved in enhanced oil recovery techniques to get and sell oils from wells in Texas, Oklahoma, and Kansas.
+According to the regulator’s case, Greenlee and Stewart recruited and oversaw a network of salesmen that sold investors a stake in a different company that was supposedly involved in enhanced oil recovery techniques to get and sell oils from wells in Texas, Oklahoma and Kansas.
 They allegedly promised investors 15-50% of profits yearly over decades.